-Polymarket is gambling and not a legit investment tool because you risk money to try to win more.
+Polymarket is gambling and not a legit investment tool because you bet money to try to win more.
 On average, the “market” has to take from one trader to pay another.

 Trading volume on Polymarket is also inflated, according to a Columbia University study published in November 2025.
 This can cause you financial harm.

-In an attempt to build legitimacy, Polymarket partnered with the National Hockey League and the UFC.
-Don’t be fooled, as Polymarket is still a harmful gambling site.
+In an attempt to build legitimacy as a so-called “trading” platform, Polymarket partnered with the National Hockey League, Major League Soccer, and the UFC.

 Inflated Trading Volume on Polymarket